Clinical Microbiology Short Essay Question And Answers

 • An effective live attenuated vaccine [Jeryl Lynn strain of mumps virus] grown in chick embryo fibroblast cul¬ture is against mumps.

-• The vaccine is given as single subcutaneous infections either alone (or) in combination with the MMR vaccine.
+• The vaccine is given as a single subcutaneous injection either alone or) in combination with the MMR vaccine.

-• The vaccine is not protective to individuals already exposed to the virus and whose are in the incubation stage of the disease.
+• The vaccine is not protective to individuals already exposed to the virus and who are in the incubation stage of the disease.

-• The MMR vaccine provides effective protection for a period of 10 years.
+• The MMR vaccine provides effective protection for 10 years.

 • Pregnancy